1995–96 New York Knicks season

-The 1995–96 NBA season was the 50th season for the Knicks in the National Basketball Association in New York City, New York.
+The 1995–96 New York Knicks season was the 50th season for the New York Knicks in the National Basketball Association.
 After Pat Riley left to coach the Miami Heat, the Knicks hired Don Nelson as their new head coach (their "Plan B" after Chuck Daly rejected their offer).
 The team also signed free agent Gary Grant in November.

-The Knicks won ten of their first twelve games, leading to a 16–5 start and held a 30–16 record at the All-Star break.
+The Knicks won ten of their first twelve games of the regular season, leading to a 16–5 start to the season, and holding a 30–16 record at the All-Star break.
 However, the team never seemed to get under Nelson down the stretch, as he was fired and replaced with long-time assistant Jeff Van Gundy after 59 games.

-At midseason, the Knicks traded Charles D. Smith and second-year forward Monty Williams to the San Antonio Spurs in exchange for J.R.
+At mid-season, the Knicks traded Charles D. Smith, and second-year forward Monty Williams to the San Antonio Spurs in exchange for J.R.
 Reid and Brad Lohaus, and dealt Doug Christie and Herb Williams to the expansion Toronto Raptors in exchange for Willie Anderson and Victor Alexander.
 However, after playing just one game for the Raptors, Williams was released and re-signed by the Knicks for the remainder of the season.
-Under Van Gundy, the Knicks finished the season playing around .500 to post a 47–35 record, second in the Atlantic Division.
+Under Van Gundy, the Knicks finished the regular season playing around .500 basketball, finishing in second place in the Atlantic Division with a 47–35 record, earning the fifth seed in the Eastern Conference, and qualifying for the NBA playoffs for the ninth consecutive year.

-Patrick Ewing led the team with 22.5 points, 10.6 rebounds and 2.4 blocks per game, while being selected for the 1996 NBA All-Star Game.
-In addition, last season's Sixth Man of the Year Anthony Mason became a starter, averaging 14.6 points, 9.3 rebounds and 4.4 assists per game, while Derek Harper provided the team with 14.0 points, 4.3 assists and 1.6 steals per game, John Starks contributed 12.6 points and 1.3 steals per game, and three-point specialist Hubert Davis provided with 10.7 points per game off the bench.
-Charles Oakley averaged 11.4 points and 8.7 rebounds per game, but only played 53 games due to a broken thumb, and an eye injury.
+Patrick Ewing led the team with 22.5 points, 10.6 rebounds and 2.4 blocks per game, while last season's Sixth Man of the Year Anthony Mason became the team's starting small forward, averaging 14.6 points, 9.3 rebounds and 4.4 assists per game, and Derek Harper provided the team with 14.0 points, 4.3 assists and 1.6 steals per game, along with 121 three-point field goals.
+In addition, John Starks contributed 12.6 points and 1.3 steals per game, and led the Knicks with 143 three-point field goals, while three-point specialist Hubert Davis provided with 10.7 points per game and 127 three-point field goals off the bench.
+Meanwhile, Charles Oakley averaged 11.4 points and 8.7 rebounds per game, but only played 53 games due to a broken thumb, and an eye injury.